TIBCOSoftware/snappy-examples/README.md

 ### Code highlights
 #### Generating the AdImpression logs
 We have [KafkaAdImpressionGenerator](src/main/scala/io/snappydata/adanalytics/aggregator/KafkaAdImpressionGenerator.scala) which simulates Adservers and generates random AdImpressionLogs that are sent to a Kafka broker.
-AdImpressionLog is an Avro obejct using [adimpressionlog.avsc](src/avro/adimpressionlog.avsc) schema
+AdImpressionLog is an Avro object using [adimpressionlog.avsc](src/avro/adimpressionlog.avsc) schema.
   ```scala
   val props = new Properties()
   props.put("serializer.class", "io.snappydata.adanalytics.aggregator.AdImpressionLogAvroEncoder")